Frederick L. Taft: Personal life

-Legal leadership

-Taft was also considered a leader in the Ohio state bar association.
-He served as President of the Ohio State Bar Association form the 1912–1913 term.

-Memberships

 Taft was highly active in a wide range of civic, personal, and business organizations.
 He belonged to two fraternities, Sigma Alpha Epsilon and Phi Delta Phi (a fraternity for law students).
 He was a member of many social clubs, including the Cleveland Athletic Club, Columbus Club (Columbus, Ohio), Knights of Pythias, Sons of the American Revolution, Sons of Union Veterans of the Civil War, and Union Club (Cleveland).
-He also belonged to the Cleveland Chamber of Commerce, and was a trustee of Mount Union College.
+He also belonged to the Cleveland Chamber of Commerce and was a trustee of Mount Union College.

 A 32nd-degree Freemason, he was also a member of the Ancient Arabic Order of the Nobles of the Mystic Shrine and the Knights Templar.
 Taft was a member of the First Methodist Episcopal Church of Cleveland.

-Death

 Taft was unwell for the first several months of 1913.
-The firm of Smith, Taft & Arter was planning to open new, larger offices in April.
-Taft took possession of his new law office on April 7, and within an hour of doing so was stricken with a stroke.
+On April 7, he had a stroke.
 He was rushed to his home in Cleveland, where he died a few hours later.
 He was buried at Lake View Cemetery in Cleveland, Ohio.